 New Faculty Morning Starters: Coffee, Community, and Conversation

-Monthly conversations based on pedagogical issues from J. Lang's book On Course that are of interest / relevance to the faculty community.
-The book was distributed during the new faculty program.
+Share, reflect on, and invigorate your teaching based on J. Lang's book On Course, distributed during the new faculty program.
 Conversations will occur the third Thursday and Friday morning of each month in the VITAL office to accommodate faculty's teaching schedules; please select either day.
 Participation is limited to 10 faculty members.
 For order of refreshments, kindly alert us of your joining the conversation: firstname.lastname@example.org

 Lilly Teaching Conference Travel Fellowship for

 First Year Faculty

 "I was able to experience learning and teaching, allowing me to alternate between the roles of a student and an educator.
 I participated and got involved in activities as a student which helped me understand the students' perspectives.
 The discussions were very informative and thought provoking.
 I met and heard from a diverse group of educators across disciplines.
 The conference gave me the time to reflect and redefine who I am as a scholar and a professor.
 I saw that the presenters use Poll Everywhere to encourage the attendees to get involved in activities and discussions.
 This online poll could be a great addition to my Direct Marketing/Social Media chapter to improve student participation."

 Lilly Fellow 2014: Dr. David Jamison, Mechanical Engineering